FredrikPD/Multi-Source-RAG-API/README.md

   HTTP routes → controllers → services is a simple layering pattern that keeps transport concerns (Express, validation) separate from domain logic (chat, ingestion, sessions).

 ### Async processing
 Ingestion jobs are handled via a simple in-memory job queue. `POST /ingest` starts an async job, stores it in `ingestJobs` with a `job_id`, and returns `202 Accepted` immediately.
 The actual work (parsing, chunking, embeddings, vector upserts) runs in the background, and the client polls `GET /ingest/:jobId` to track status (`queued`, `processing`, `completed`, `error`).
 This avoids blocking requests while keeping the implementation lightweight.

+### RAG Enhancements
+**Query Enhancement:**
+User messages are rewritten into clearer, standalone queries before vector search.
+This improves retrieval quality by removing ambiguity, simplifying phrasing, and ensuring the search query contains all necessary context.

+**Follow-up Context Handling:**
+The system detects when a user message is a follow-up question and automatically expands it to a standalone question using previous conversation history.
+This prevents loss of context across chat turns and significantly improves retrieval accuracy for multi-turn conversations.

 ## Production Considerations
-Key improvements i would implement to make the system scalable, secure, observable, and cost-efficient in a real production environment.
+Key improvements I would implement to make the system scalable, secure, observable, and cost-efficient in a real production environment.

 ### Production scalability
 - **Database:** move from SQLite to PostgreSQL for better concurrency, indexing, and reliability.